 Companies Act 2006

 Limited companies in the UK are governed by the Companies Act which has existed in various forms for over 150 years.
-Every so often the government updates and modernises such legislation and in the case of the Companies Act the entire act has been rewritten and is now called the Companies Act 2006.
+Every so often the government updates and modernises such legislation and in the case of the Companies Act the entire act was rewritten and is now called the Companies Act 2006.

 How does this affect one off clients registering one limited company